Tom Robinson Artist

 The exciting result has been a unique opportunity for the kids to see themselves through an artist’s eyes and to expand the notion of who they are in much broader terms.

-As a multi media artist Tom has used woods, watercolors, oils, acrylics, plexiglass, and industrial components like aircraft cable and clamps to explore figure drawing, oil painting, sculpture, furniture design, sculptured lighting fixtures, and construction in depth.
-Over the years he has been influenced by the Bauhaus Movement, Alberto Giacometti, Joseph Cornell, Horst Janssen, Art Moderne, the Arts and Crafts Movement, and, most recently, William Kentridge, Japanese Anime and Manga.
+As a multi media artist Tom has used woods, watercolors, oils, acrylics, plexiglas, and industrial components like aircraft cable and clamps to explore figure drawing, oil painting, sculpture, furniture design, sculptured lighting fixtures, and construction in depth.
+Over the years he has been influenced by the Bauhaus Movement, Alberto Giacometi, Joseph Cornell, Horst Janssen, Art Moderne, the Arts and Crafts Movement, and, most recently, William Kentridge, Japanese Anime and Manga.

 In addition to creating art, Tom is also a curator and master at art installation and has done so for a wide variety of public and private clients.
 Including local galleries, designers, architects and framers.
+Have Tom hang your new acquisitions or even rework your entire collection to give your home a vital new look.

 While serving as the Executive Director of the Chicago Furniture Design Association, he created and produced a nationwide miniature furniture show as part of the very popular SOFA show in Chicago (Sculpture, Objects, Functional Art).
 He worked with the SOFA Director, Mark Lyman to execute the exhibition.
-The show was so successful it was continued several following years and many of the pieces were shown at Chicago's Ann Nathan Gallery.
+The show was so successful it continued for several years and many of the pieces were shown at Chicago's Ann Nathan Gallery.

 Tom worked with the Chicago Artists’ Coalition for three years helping set up Chicago Artists Month.
 From this experience he conceived of a large non-juried art show for the whole of Chicago.
 In collaboration with the CAC’s Betty Anne Mocek the idea was brought to life, the Chicago Art Open.
-This successful show is now an annual event.

 Along with the other directors of Windy City Arts, Tom curated Flights of Imagination.
 A non-juried show that exhibited the work of 100 artists at Chicago's prestigious Cultural Center.
-The Center's Curator, Greg Knight refered to the display as one of the best installed shows exhibited at the Center.
+The Center's Curator, Greg Knight referred to the display as one of the best installed shows exhibited at the Center.